asuarezaliano/Alexis-Suarez/README.md

 ## About Me

-I started in the world of programming nearly 11 years ago when I began studying Computer Engineering.
-I'm a self- taught, responsible, and hardworking professional who is constantly learning.
-Recently, I've been particularly focused on emerging technologies, especially AI, which has enhanced my productivity as a developer and opened new paths for growth.
-This expertise allows me to quickly develop complex features with high efficiency.
-I have extensive experience working with startups and I'm specifically focused on the fintech sector and cryptocurrency projects as well.
+Sr. Full Stack Developer who began programming 11 years ago when I started studying Software Engineering.
+I specialize in JavaScript technologies throughout the entire development stack.
+I have extensive experience in the fintech sector, cryptocurrencies, and startups, areas where I aim to continue developing my professional career.
+Passionate about creating innovative technological solutions that generate positive impact in the industry.

 ## Professional Experience